dynawo/dynaflow-launcher/README.md

 Dynaflow-launcher depends on the [core dynawo libraries of Dyna&omega;o](https://github.com/dynawo/dynawo) and [Dyna&omega;o algorithms](https://github.com/dynawo/dynawo-algorithms).

+## Get involved!
+Dynaflow-launcher is an open-source project and as such, questions, discussions, feedbacks and more generally any form of contribution are very welcome and greatly appreciated!
+For further informations about contributing guidelines, please refers to the contributing documentation.

 ## Dynaflow-launcher Distribution

 You can download a pre-built Dynaflow-launcher release to start testing it.
 Pre-built releases are available for **Linux**: